 which in English means ("this" referring to his letter),

-It's clear that both Pascal (who the modern-day unit of pressure, "Pascal," is named after), and Hemingway understood the need to play the Page Game.
-If you want your work to be as good as theirs, I recommend that you follow their example.
+Both Pascal (who the modern-day unit of pressure, "Pascal," is named after) and Hemingway understood the need to play the Page Game.
+If you want your work to be as good as theirs, I recommend following their example.

 Speed Edit